shreyaky/AI_MissionariesAndCannibals/README.md

 # AI_MissionariesAndCannibals
-Repo for implementing the 'Missionaries and Cannibals' problem in Python
+Implement the 'Missionaries and Cannibals' problem in Python using Recursive Depth-First Search